76 Brooks Road Lalla TAS 7267

-This is an exciting established operation with a strong profile within the Tasmanian wine industry, and a historical track record with mature vineyards of 28 years.
+This is an exciting established operation with a strong profile within the Tasmanian wine industry, and a historical track record with mature vineyards with the original vines planted 30 years ago from 1988 to 1990.
 With such versatility encompassing proven grape and wine production, cellar door, functions from weddings to corporate, capacity for festivals and other tourism events such as Long Table Lunches/Dinners all in the cradle of the major tourism trails of the Tamar Valley Wine Route and North East Tasmania, Leaning Church offers an attractive and unique business model that does not have all its eggs in one basket and also features the best of fresh local Tasmanian produce in all facets of its operation.

 Land area is 18.56 hectares (just over 45.8 acres), with 6.29 ha (15.5 acres) under vine comprised with plantings of Pinot Noir, Chardonnay and Sauvignon Blanc.
 The Vineyard is predominantly planted to Lyre trellising, with later plantings established to VSP and some sections being converted over time from Lyre to VSP trellising in identified block.

-The Cellar Door facility features a new commercial kitchen, it has permanent undercover seating facility for 56 patrons, with a secondary outdoor paved area for approximately 80 patrons so cellar door never has to be shut down when there is a private function, approximately 40 Al Fresco patrons are afforded shade cover when dining alfresco under the Tasmanian summer sun..
+The Cellar Door facility features permanent undercover seating facility for 56 patrons, serviced from a well appointed commercial kitchen.
+A secondary outdoor paved area for approximately 80 patrons so cellar door never has to be shut down when there is a private function, approximately 40 Al Fresco patrons are afforded shade cover when dining alfresco under the Tasmanian summer sun..

 The Church is utilised for weddings, corporate meetings and private functions and is a major drawcard, regularly hosting corporate business dinners.